 HeartCode® Basic Life Support Certification by American Heart Association is required and must remain current throughout enrollment in the program.
 A BLS provider course is offered in the fall semester for students who are not certified or whose certification is due to expire during the academic year.
 AHA BLS certification is valid for two years.
-Students must provide proof of certification to the nursing director at the college.
+Students must provide proof of certification to the nursing program director.